bobrik/postads/postads/readme.txt

 == Description ==

-Simple plugin to manage text ads separately from your posts' text.
+This plugin helps you to add and manage simple text ads at the end of posts

-You may disable ads for main page, single posts or feed.
-It's possible to disable ads for registered users too.

-Customizeble view via css, «optimized» variant included: no css where no ads.
+Abilities:

+*   Managing ads text separately from post test
+*   Ability to hide advertisements for registered users
+*   Ability to hide ads on home page, post page and in feed
+*   Ability to change ads style (with «economical» mode)

+An «economical mode» means that css for ads not including when it’s not necessary.

 See screenshots for more details.